wrynearson/wrynearson.github.io/src/posts/2025-05-26-home-cloud.md

 # Round 2.5

-This round is short.
+This round was short.
 I ordered the SFF version, but the mini (much smaller) was delivered.
 The mini variant didn't have the internal ports (PCIe) that I needed (details below), so I returned it.

 # Round 3